Arsenic: Bacteria

 Some species of bacteria obtain their energy in the absence of oxygen by oxidizing various fuels while reducing arsenate to arsenite.
 Under oxidative environmental conditions some bacteria use arsenite as fuel, which they oxidize to arsenate.
 The enzymes involved are known as arsenate reductases (Arr).

 In 2008, bacteria were discovered that employ a version of photosynthesis in the absence of oxygen with arsenites as electron donors, producing arsenates (just as ordinary photosynthesis uses water as electron donor, producing molecular oxygen).
 Researchers conjecture that, over the course of history, these photosynthesizing organisms produced the arsenates that allowed the arsenate-reducing bacteria to thrive.
-One strain PHS-1 has been isolated and is related to the gammaproteobacterium Ectothiorhodospira shaposhnikovii.
+One strain, PHS-1, has been isolated and is related to the gammaproteobacterium Ectothiorhodospira shaposhnikovii.
 The mechanism is unknown, but an encoded Arr enzyme may function in reverse to its known homologues.

-In 2011, it was postulated that a strain of Halomonadaceae could be grown in the absence of phosphorus if that element were substituted with arsenic, exploiting the fact that the arsenate and phosphate anions are similar structurally.
-The study was widely criticised and subsequently refuted by independent researcher groups.
+In 2010, researchers reported the discovery of a strain of the bacterium Halomonas (designated GFAJ-1) that was allegedly capable of substituting arsenic for phosphorus in its biomolecules, including DNA, when grown in an arsenic-rich, phosphate-limited environment.
+This claim, published in Science, suggested that arsenic could potentially serve as a building block of life in place of phosphorus, challenging long-standing assumptions about biochemical requirements for life on Earth.

+The claim was met with widespread skepticism.
+Subsequent studies provided evidence contradicting the initial findings.
+One follow-up study published in Science in 2011 demonstrated that GFAJ-1 still requires phosphate to grow and does not incorporate arsenate into its DNA in any biologically significant way.
+Another independent investigation in 2012 used more sensitive techniques to purify and analyze the DNA of GFAJ-1 and found no detectable arsenate incorporated into the DNA backbone.
+The authors concluded that the original observations were likely due to experimental contamination or insufficient purification methods.
+Together, these studies reaffirmed phosphorus as an essential element for all known forms of life.
+In 2025, the journal Science formally retracted the original paper, citing a lack of sufficient experimental support for its key conclusions, though the authors continued to stand by their data.

-Essential trace element in higher animals
+Potential role in higher animals

-Arsenic is understood to be an essential trace mineral in birds as it is involved in the synthesis of methionine metabolites, with feeding recommendations being between 0.012 and 0.050 mg/kg.
+Arsenic may be an essential trace mineral in birds, involved in the synthesis of methionine metabolites.
+However, the role of arsenic in bird nutrition is disputed, as other authors state that arsenic is toxic in small amounts.

 Some evidence indicates that arsenic is an essential trace mineral in mammals.

-However, the biological function is not known.
+Experimental studies in rodents and livestock have shown that arsenic deprivation can lead to impaired growth, reduced reproductive performance, and abnormal glucose metabolism, suggesting it may play a role in essential metabolic processes.
+Arsenic has been proposed to participate in methylation reactions, possibly influencing gene regulation and detoxification pathways.
+However, because the threshold between beneficial and toxic exposure is extremely narrow, arsenic is not currently classified as an essential element for humans, and its physiological role in higher animals remains uncertain.